Joe Biden Offered 'Expressions Of Affection' But Denies Inappropriate Behavior

 Statement from @JoeBiden this morning. pic.twitter.com/EbCchX2npU— Bill Russo (@BillR) March 31, 2019

-Biden's remarks come two days after Lucy Flores, who was running for lieutenant governor at the time, published an essay about the encounter in New York magazine, and hours before she was set to make several interview appearances on Sunday.
+Biden's remarks come two days after Lucy Flores, who was running for lieutenant governor at the time of the alleged incident, published an essay about it in New York magazine, and hours before she was set to make several interview appearances on Sunday, including a conversation with NPR's All Things Considered.

+Speaking with Korva Coleman, Flores reiterated that she decided to step forward despite inevitable backlash from Biden supporters, who, at best, have suggested she dismiss the "awkward" exchange as a generational misunderstanding, and at worst, accuse her of sabotaging one of the party's most viable presidential candidates, because "this type of behavior has to be taken seriously."

+"I need the vice president and all men, and all people who are in positions of power to understand that in that setting ... that kind of behavior is absolutely inappropriate," Flores, who has also worked for Sen. Bernie Sanders' political organization, said.

+"A big part of the reason that I'm speaking up now is because he has a history of this; this is not an unknown issue.
+There have been stories, there are pictures, there are videos" chronicling instances in which Biden appears to have invaded women's personal space over many years, she said.

+"If he looks at all of that and still says to himself, 'I don't believe that I was acting inappropriately,' I think that there is a very severe disconnect and lack of empathy for what the women on the receiving end are feeling," Flores added.

+In his statement, Biden indicated his recollection of the meeting greatly differs from Flores'.
 "I may not recall these moments the same way, and I may be surprised at what I hear," Biden said.
 "But we have arrived at an important time when women feel they can and should relate their experiences, and men should pay attention.
 And I will."

 The 76-year-old, who's close to making a decision about running for president, added that he will continue working as an advocate for women's rights.